NRA leaders defend bankruptcy petition in court hearing, saying the move is necessary to protect the gun lobby’s existence

 He said LaPierre recognized and addressed financial abuses inside the group that emerged in the past few years.

-The bankruptcy hearing is putting a spotlight on NRA infighting and allegations of financial self-dealing at a critical time for the gun-rights organization.
+The bankruptcy hearing is putting a spotlight on NRA infighting and allegations of financial self-dealing at a critical time for the gun rights organization.

 As the organization navigates the complexities of bankruptcy law, it also faces renewed challenges to its long-standing opposition to gun regulation.
-Following two mass shootings in one week at the end of March, President Biden joined Congressional Democrats in demanding action to ban assault weapons and tighten background checks, a position the NRA and Republicans have rejected.
+Following two mass shootings in one week at the end of March, President Biden joined congressional Democrats in demanding action to ban assault weapons and tighten background checks, a position the NRA and Republicans have rejected.

 Against this background, gun- control advocates are simultaneously demanding action in Washington while calling attention to embarrassing revelations about the gun lobby recited in the opening days of the bankruptcy trial in Dallas.